lonerapier/lonerapier.github.io/content/thoughts/cryptography/msm.md

 ---
-title: "MSM - Multi scalar multiplication"
+title: MSM - Multi scalar multiplication
 date: 2023-07-08T10:00:00-07:00
 tags:
-- tech
   - math
   - cryptography
-- engineering
 ---

 Problem: calculate $\sum_{i=0}^{n-1}k_{i}P_{i}$, where $k_{i}$ is a scalar and $P_{i}$ is point on an [[elliptic-curves|EC]].